DataDog/integrations-core/aws_neuron/README.md

 ### Installation

 The AWS Neuron check is included in the [Datadog Agent][2] package.
+This check also uses Neuron Monitor which is provided by the [AWS Neuron Tools package][11] and must be installed.
 No additional installation is needed on your server.

 ### Configuration